 This chat session allows registered and authenticated users to engage in a one-on-one conversation.
 This application will be built using Laravel and Vue.js.
-You can download the code for this project here on GitHub.
+Image below illustrates that

 Basic knowledge of building web applications with Laravel will help you get the best out of this tutorial.
 Also, ensure that you have:

 Setting up a CometChat account and creating an App.

 To create a laravel application, we have two methods i.e using "composer” or “laravel installer”.
 For this tutorial, we will be using the “composer” to create our laravel application.
 To do so run the code below

 The preceding command will create a fresh Laravel installation in a directory named “CometChat-chatapp-with-laravel” and place it in your development folder or where you ran the command from.